 Last but not least, Daffodils are a bright and beautiful option for your partial sun garden or balcony.
 You should plant daffodil bulbs in autumn so they bloom at the beginning of spring.
 You can also plant them indoors and are great for borders.

-If you'd like to read similar articles to The Best Outdoor Plants For Partial Sun, we recommend you browse around our Gardening & plants category.
+If you want to read similar articles to The Best Outdoor Plants For Partial Sun, we recommend you visit our Gardening & plants category.